 Schultz Scholarship Program

-Goals: These scholarships reward students enrolled in the Humanitarian Engineering (HE) program – the HE minor, the Leadership In Social Responsibility (LSR) minor, or either of the two HE focus areas of the BSE – to serve as program ambassadors and to seek new opportunities for collaboration with faculty, alumni, corporations and NGOs.
+Goals: These scholarships reward students enrolled in the Humanitarian Engineering (HE) program – the HE minor, the Leadership In Social Responsibility (LSR) minor, or either of the two HE focus areas of the BSE – to serve as program ambassadors and to seek new opportunities for collaboration with faculty, alumni, corporations and NGOs, and other universities.

 Program size: Between two and four scholarships will be awarded for the Fall 2018 semester.
 Each scholarship will be approximately $8,500 per semester (equivalent to the cost of one semester of in-state tuition and fees).
 Scholarships will be awarded in Fall semester and continuity for the Spring semester will be assessed depending on performance and commitment to the mission and values of the HE program.
 Preference will be given to students who have not previously received the scholarship but previous recipients can apply and will be seriously considered (see special criteria below).

 - Friday November 30, 2018: Deadline to submit application via email to Prof. Juan Lucena (firstname.lastname@example.org)

 - April 29, 2019: Awards announced and plans made to meet with current Shultz scholars for handoff

 - August: Scholarship funds transferred to students’ accounts

 - November: Assessment of performance and commitment to decide on scholarship continuity for Spring

 Eligibility: To be eligible to compete for these scholarships, students MUST: